KL mega sales for shopaholics

 Berjaya Times Square monorail/ photo: hotel

-In the spotlight is The Gardens, Mid Valley City, a five-storey swanky shopping gallery.
-Fashionistas won’t be deterred by the lack of green here as they have much to go mad about; Gap, Zara, MNG, Coach, Ylang Ylang, Banana Republic and more.
+In the spotlight is The Gardens, Mid Valley City, a five-storey swank shopping gallery.
+Fashionistas won’t be deterred by the lack of green here as they have much to go mad about; Gap, Burberry, CK, Coach, Banana Republic and more.
 The much loved Robinsons, famously stylish in ’70s KL, returns with aplomb as anchor tenant.
 A recent visit to Kate Spade (G-203B, tel: 2284-1468) re-established my love affair with this New York brand, well-known for its exuberant style and playful wit.
 The 1700sq m store offers the complete collection of Kate Spade handbags, shoes, jewellery, luggage, stationery, eyewear, as well as a variety of exclusive items such as cosmetics, clothes and the JACK SPADE collection.
-Fashionistas slip into ballerina flats and pumps embellished with jewels and strips of metallic snakeskin at Tiamo (F-227A, tel: [60-3] 2283-4218).
-Tiamo takes its shoes seriously; the mandate is form plus function.
-Its footwear, creations of South Korean designer Jung Eun Ju, is hand sewn – each shoe sole is fitted with a special metallic rod to balance the body, while silicone cushions are inserted on the insides of shoes to prevent blisters.
-Children’s shoes start at RM119; and for grown-ups the price tag is RM139 and up.
+For limited edition sneakers, pop into Sole What (2/F, tel: 2287-5811), where you can find anything from Vans, and Dr. Martens to Feiyue.
 Check out Ecco (Second Floor, tel: 2282-4539) for a range of well-constructed leather shoes.
 Designer shoes in Kuala Lumpur?
 No problem.

-If you have the moxie, don t-shirts carrying quirky, offbeat prints and messages from Graffi-Tee.
-There’s also Borders, funky furniture store Gudang, one-stop centre Isetan and Atlas Hi-fi where you can experience the crisp, clear sounds of Bose equipment at your leisure.
+There’s also Borders, one-stop centre Isetan and Atlas Hi-fi where you can experience the crisp, clear sounds of Bose equipment at your leisure.
 Bread & Butter (G-231, tel: [60-3] 2287-4517) stocks a wide range of high-end American labels – 7 For All Mankind, 575 Denim, True Religion, Tag Jeans and Denim for Immortality.
-Delectables ( S-213) has the most divine cakes, cupcakes and ready-to-eat cookies in the cutest shapes.
+Delectables (S-213) has the most divine cakes, cupcakes and ready-to-eat cookies in the cutest shapes.
 Luxury label Louis Vuitton (occupying a space of 540sq m) finds its way to the Gardens, becoming the third store to open in the city.
-Pop into the fairly newish Wei-Ling Contemporary (G212 & 213, tel; 2260-1106) for a look at modern Asian art.
+Pop into Wei-Ling Contemporary (G212 & 213, tel; 2260-1106) for a look at modern Asian art.

 Model on catwalk at Pavilion

-Enter specialty store XL-Shop (F105, tel: 2287-72570), and even if you’re not an avid collector, you should pop by just to gawk at the range of figurines from brands such as Tomy, Hasbro, Bandai and Tokyo Marui.
+Enter specialty store XL-Shop (F105, tel: 2287-7257), and even if you’re not an avid collector, you should pop by just to gawk at the range of figurines from brands such as Tomy, Hasbro, Bandai and Tokyo Marui.
 It is a trove of limited edition collectibles.
+The all-purpose Urban Adventure (3/F) will take care of all your outdoorsy needs.
+Find apparel, backpacks, eyewear, harnesses, camping gear and footwear from a range of top brands such as Columbia, Salomon and Lafuma.
+Try out its 20-feet bouldering wall on site for a taste of rock climbing before you scale up Batu Caves.

 Bargain shopping in Bangsar, Sri Hartamas

 Bangsar deserves mention.
 This suburb is stealing the thunder with its rising tide of fashion hotspots and is a useful addition in our Kuala Lumpur shopping guide.
 To get to Bangsar, hop onto the light rail transit (LRT) system, then catch a taxi to the Jalan Telawi enclave.
 Once better known for its countless nightclubs and pubs, Bangsar has become a chic stop for fashionistas.
 The boutiques mushrooming in the area display a unique bent on what’s hip.
-The popularity of boutiques like Cats Whiskers (7-1, 1/F, Jalan Telawi 2, tel: 2282-7317) and Gossips (8A, 1/F, Jalan Telawi 2) rely mainly on word of mouth (no pun intended).
-These boutiques are a cross between someone’s living room and a museum; very Bohemian in appeal.
-They’re quick to pick up on catwalk trends.
-So expect to slip into the latest designs like a kimono and wrap style dresses or pile on the trendiest accessories.
-Swing by Baci Boutique (12A, 1/F, Jalan Telawi 3) for some vintage dresses, Peoples...Egg (32, Jalan Telawi 5, tel: 2283-1084) for oversized bags and Shoes Shoes Shoes (31A, Jalan Telawi 3) to stay in step with the well-heeled fashion pack.
+The popularity of boutiques like Gossips (8A, 1/F, Jalan Telawi 2) rely mainly on word of mouth (no pun intended).
+This boutique is a cross between someone’s living room and a museum; very Bohemian in appeal.
+And it’s quick to pick up on catwalk trends.
+So expect to slip into the latest designs like a crop top and bodycon dresses or pile on the trendiest accessories.
+Swing by Variante (21 Jalan Telawi 3) for some beaded blouses and custom-made dresses with a local twist, Peoples...Egg (32, Jalan Telawi 5, tel: 2283-1084) for oversized bags and Shoes Shoes Shoes (31A, Jalan Telawi 3) to stay in step with the well-heeled fashion pack.
+Shoes Shoes Shoes has also got an outpost at BSC (1/F, tel: 2287-0608).
+Check out multi-brand boutique Commonthread (Telawi 2) for a wide range of funky, beach-style flip flops.

 Girl at Bangsar Weekend Market